 During the 2019 summer, alumna Caroline Cunfer met with counselors at Aloha, Hive, and Lanakila to capture their firsthand accounts of camp’s impact.
 A talented interviewer with a graduate degree from the Oral History Master of Arts Program at Columbia University, Caroline understands the value of storytelling and skillfully guides our staff to articulate what matters most to them about camp.

 We’ve chronicled their stories in a series of audio recordings and will share them with you here and on our blog.

 Lanakila counselor Sara shares her experience as a female in a predominantly male community and the importance of having strong female role models in campers’ lives.

 Charlotte, an Aloha counselor, shares how she arrived at camp—following in her mom’s footsteps—but she stayed at camp because she got to witness, firsthand the natural connections and lifelong community that form the foundation of Aloha.

-Hive counselor Katrina discusses the introduction and vision for the Highlander project.
-While it was introduced to the campers as building a project together, it was never really about building. the Hilander project is an introduction to the power of giving back to the community you love.
+Hive counselor Katrina discusses the introduction and vision for the Hilander project.
+While it was introduced to the campers as building a project together, it was never really about building.
+It’s an introduction to the power of giving back to the community you love.

 Margaret, a Unit Head at Hive (and in 2021 Hive’s assistant director), discusses watching the trajectory of her former camper becoming the leader she is today.